Jurisdiction Pricing Zones

 returnUrlin the signing flow brings the creditor back to a sensible location after signing - Retry logic is implemented — after the creditor signs and is redirected back, the case submission is retried

-- Test environment validated — run the full flow in the test environment: submit a case in the carveout jurisdiction → get the 422 → sign the JPA → retry → confirm the case is created
+- Test environment validated — run the full flow in the test environment: submit a case in the zone jurisdiction → get the 422 → sign the JPA → retry → confirm the case is created

 - Rollout strategy decided — if existing creditors are already active, decide whether to use